 Nick is a music producer and composer in the Philly suburbs who specializes in pop, indie, film, game, and singer-songwriter genres.

-I'm happy to help you finish a project, polish a vocal, or add exciting new musical ideas to a song that needs a little bit extra.
-I'm also happy to provide compositions for film and game.
+I'm happy to help you finish a project, produce a developing idea, polish a vocal, or add exciting new musical ideas to a song that needs a little bit extra.
+I'm also happy to provide compositions for film, game, radio, or podcast.

 Interview with Nick Allen